Degrassi High: First-run broadcast

 Degrassi High premiered on November 6, 1989, on CBC with the two-part episode "A New Start", a week following the documentary Degrassi Between Takes.
 In the United States, the series debuted on January 14, 1990, on PBS.
 In Australia, it debuted on ABC TV on September 2, 1990.
 On the ABC, broadcasts of the series were preceded with a disclaimer that read: "Viewer Advice: The following episode of Degrassi High contains themes appropriate to a teenage audience.
 Some parents may consider it inappropriate for younger children".
 Re-runs aired on ABC-TV until 1995.

 Post-broadcast distribution

 The series continued in re-runs on CBC during the late 1990s.
 On September 1, 1997, the series debuted on Showcase, where it aired back-to-back with Degrassi Junior High.

 Home media and streaming

-The series was released on VHS by WGBH-TV Boston Home Video in the United States on March 7, 2000, both as separate tapes containing two episodes each and a full box set.
-It was later released as part of the Degrassi High: The Complete Collection DVD box set by WGBH on October 9, 2007, and the Degrassi High Collection set by Force Entertainment in Australia on March 12, 2008.
+The series was released on VHS by WGBH-TV Boston Home Video in the United States in March 2000, both as separate tapes containing two episodes each and a full box set.
+It was released as part of the Degrassi High: The Complete Collection DVD box set by WGBH in October 2007. and the Degrassi High Collection set by Force Entertainment in Australia in March 2008.

 In July 2023, Degrassi High and School's Out were made available on Amazon Prime Video in Canada, Australia, and New Zealand.